elbeardmorez/nixTools/increments/README.md

                                 to rx match against search results
                                 with any matched files removed from
                                 the ultimate set
-  -d, --diffs  : output incremental diffs of search matches -dd, --dump-diffs PATH  : write diffs to PATH (default: increments) -dm, --dump-matches PATH  : copy search matches to PATH
+  -g, --group  : group matched files by basename for diffs -d, --diffs  : output incremental diffs of search matches -dd, --dump-diffs PATH  : write diffs to PATH (default: increments) -dm, --dump-matches PATH  : copy search matches to PATH